rapka/polemics-md/content/essays/anti-squad-pac.md

 A few weeks ago, trans public policy activist and comrade of mine Corinne Green [tweeted](https://twitter.com/gaynarcan/status/1784450254093402367) about an odd account that had followed her recently called [Ask Me About Raising Money For Democrats 🌊🌊🌊 (@OnTheTrail2024)](https://twitter.com/onthetrail2024).
 It's an election year, so Democrats attempting to fundraise isn't surprising - what made this account odd isn't just fundraising for campaigns against Republicans, but also **for [primary challengers](https://secure.actblue.com/donate/unseatcoribush) against the progressive group of Congressional Democrats known as [The Squad](https://en.wikipedia.org/wiki/The_Squad_(United_States_Congress))**.

 To make matters even more bizarre, @OnTheTrail2024 also promotes a [Google Forms application](https://docs.google.com/forms/d/e/1FAIpQLSdaLJwZKkLJeEjm-sFbZ8xAB3j6oURkPPwjkbctgdj7shD17g/viewform)  for a group called "Back2Brunch".
 Apparently operated by a [Twitter account of the same name](https://twitter.com/back2brunch), Back2Brunch is a call to action to "use your social media networks to help raise money for Democratic candidates".
 This fundraising is done through ActBlue links that contain personalized tracking codes that allow each person to keep track of how much donation money they've brought in, presumably for bragging rights.
-Corinne's reaction to learning about this was pretty much the same as mine: **"WTF"**
+Corinne's reaction to learning about this was pretty much the same as mine: **"WTF?"**

 ![Screenshots of tweets by Sally Albright and "Ask Me About Raising Money for Democrats" as well as Back2Brunch's Google Form for fundraising links](../images/anti-squad-pac/tweet-mosaic.png)